ankane/chartkick.js/README.md

 ### Multiple Series

-You can pass a number of options with a series:
+You can pass a few options with a series:

 - `name`
 - `data`